MOTU M2 Review

 Voiceover Monitoring and Loopback

 For directed voiceover sessions and podcasting, it lacks a monitoring mix as found with SSL and others.
+Yet another problem with this unit for voice over use.
 However, it does have selectable monitoring on/off for each input channel, so it’s fine to just switch those off during recording if needed.
 Headphones are for hearing the directors and mix, when recording voiceover, not oneself, right?
 Still, the one wonderful capability the MOTU 2 audio interface has, which is found in many more expensive interfaces today, is Loopback.
 After downloading the extra driver from MOTU’s website to enable Loopback, you can then easily record internet audio.
-This is a great tool for both voiceovers and podcasts.
+However, SSL and other interfaces now have this ability as a firmware update available from their website.
+Still, this is a great tool for both voiceovers and podcasts.
 Loopback is then controlled within your DAW inputs, and not through a separate control panel.
 For example, here is what the inputs look like when using REAPER:

 MOTU Loopback in REAPER